freesewing/freesewing/markdown/org/docs/designs/onyx/notes/en.md

 ---
-title: "Shelly Swimshirt: Designer Notes"
+title: "Onyx One-piece: Designer Notes"
 ---

 Onyx is my second design.
 Like Shelly, the design was made to address a need for sensory compression garments (related to autism), as well as the difficulty in finding sleeved and legged gender-neutral one-piece swimsuits sized for adults.